courtois-neuromod/cneuromod-things/fLoc/README.md

 Each session included two functional runs of 3.85 minutes with randomly ordered ~6s blocks of rapidly presented images from one of five categories : `faces`, `places`, `bodies`, `objects` and `characters`.
 Each block included 12 trials for which an image from the block’s category was displayed centrally for 0.4s, followed by a 0.095-0.1s ISI.
 Subjects were instructed to fixate on a red dot in the middle of the screen and to press a button whenever the same image appeared twice in a row (the “one-back” task variation).
 Blocks of baseline condition during which the red fixation dot appeared on a grey background for 5.96s were also intermixed in the block sequence.
 Each run included 6 blocks from each of the five categories and 6 blocks of baseline.
 For each session, the first run included images from the house (`places`), body (`body parts`), word (`characters`), adult (`faces`) and car (`objects`) fLoc package sub-categories.
 The second run included images from the corridor (`places`), limb (`body parts`), word (`characters`), adult (`faces`) and instrument (`objects`) sub-categories.

-## floc.fmriprep
+## fLoc/fmriprep

-``floc.fmriprep`` includes bids-formatted bold data processed with fmriprep in MNI and subject (T1w) space, saved along functional brain masks and noise confounds.
+``fmriprep`` includes bids-formatted bold data processed with fmriprep in MNI and subject (T1w) space, saved along functional brain masks and noise confounds.
 The ``sourcedata/floc`` submodule includes raw fMRI files, and ``*events.tsv`` files with bloc and imagewise metrics.

 ``sourcedata/floc`` also contains the ``stimuli`` submodule, which includes the image stimuli.

-## floc.rois
+## fLoc/rois

-``floc.rois`` includes fMRI analyses and derivatives, including scripts, intermediate results (e.g., parcels in standard space, glm results), and task-derived binary masks of ROIs known for their categorical preferences for faces, scenes and body parts, in subject (T1w) space.
+``rois`` includes fMRI analyses and derivatives, including scripts, intermediate results (e.g., parcels in standard space, glm results), and task-derived binary masks of ROIs known for their categorical preferences for faces, scenes and body parts, in subject (T1w) space.

 ROIs include:
 > * ``FFA``: fusiform face area